 LPL Financial Stockbroker Suspended For Unauthorized Trading

-James Anthony Nelson, of Evans City, Pennsylvania, a stockbroker formerly registered with LPL Financial LLC, has been fined $5,000.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member in any capacity by consenting to findings that he effected unauthorized transactions in customers’ accounts.
-Letter of Acceptance, Waiver and Consent, No. 2016050825301 (May 24, 2017).
+Ronald F. Paull III, of Olyphant, Pennsylvania, a stockbroker formerly associated with LPL Financial LLC, has been fined $5,000.00 and suspended from associating with any Financial Industry Regulatory Authority (FINRA) member in any capacity after consenting to findings that he effected trades in customer accounts without authorization.
+Letter of Acceptance, Waiver and Consent, No. 2015046621101 (Dec.
+7 ,2016).

 Guiliano Law Group